VChet/Telegram-Vanilla-Dark-Web-Legacy/README.md

    * `npm run patch`: increment the version on the patch version number, creates commit and tag.
    * `npm run minor`: increment the version on the minor version number, creates commit and tag.
    * `npm run major`: increment the version on the major version number, creates commit and tag.
+1. Commit and push your changes.
-7. Make a pull request.
+1. Make a pull request.